College Policies and Notices

 Plagiarism

 “Plagiarism is a direct violation of intellectual and academic honesty.
 Although it exists in many forms, all plagiarism refers to the same act: representing somebody else’s words or ideas as one’s own.
 The most extreme forms of plagiarism are the use of material authored by another person or obtained from a commercial source, or the use of passages copied word for word without acknowledgment.
-Paraphrasing an author’s idea or quoting even limited portions of his or her text without proper citation is also an act of plagiarism.
+Paraphrasing an author’s idea or quoting even limited portions of their text without proper citation is also an act of plagiarism.
 Even putting someone else’s ideas into one’s own words without acknowledgment may be plagiarism.
 In none of its forms can plagiarism be tolerated in an academic community.
 It may constitute grounds for a failing grade, probation, suspension, or expulsion.”

 “One distinctive mark of an educated person is the ability to use language correctly and effectively to express ideas.
 Faculty assign written work for the purpose of helping students achieve that mark.
 Each instructor will outline specific criteria, but all expect students to present work that represents the student’s understanding of the subject in the student’s own words.
 It is seldom expected that student papers will be based entirely or even primarily on original ideas or original research.”